derRaab/mokick-js-content-proxy/README.md

 Registers callbacks for content lifecycle handling.
 Each callback is optional - fallback behaviour exists.
 If you provide a callback, make sure to call the corresponding completion method whenever ready.
 See arguments for more details:

-- `initializeCallback` - Method will be called when initialization should happen.
+- `initializeCallback` - Called when initialization should happen.
 Make sure to call `setInitialized()` when done.
-- `activateCallback` - Method will be called when activation should happen.
+- `activateCallback` - Called when activation should happen.
 Make sure to call `setActivated()` when done.
-- `deactivateCallback` - Method will be called when deactivation should happen.
+- `deactivateCallback` - Called when deactivation should happen.
 Make sure to call `setDeactivated()` when done.
-- `finalizeCallback` - Method will be called when finalization should happen.
+- `finalizeCallback` - Called when finalization should happen.
 Make sure to call `setFinalized()` when done.

 Please note: While initialization and finalization happen just once, activation and deactivation might happen multiple times (in correct order).
 For example: Content might fade to the background and will therefore be deactivated, but later fade to the foreground again and then activated again.